 MW peanuts in a cup of water for 5 mins, remove and keep it aside.

 Heat oil and ghee in pan.
-Add the mustard seeds. next add the clove, cinnamon, hing, red chillies and curry leaves.
+Add the mustard seeds. next add the clove, cinnamon, hing, red chilies and curry leaves.

-When it sizzles, add the toor dal along with tomato, jaggery, chopped ginger, chopped green chilli, chilli powder, turmeric powder and salt.
+When it sizzles, add the toor dal along with tomato, jaggery, chopped ginger, chopped green chili, chili powder, turmeric powder and salt.

 Add some water as required depending on the consistency.

 Add dates paste, peanuts bring to boil and simmer for a few minutes.
 Switch off.
 Add the lemon juice.